What’s the Difference Between an Invoice and a Receipt?

 How to format an invoice

 Each invoice will also have its own unique number to identify it.
 This makes it easier to track invoices and payments as you go along.
 It also helps in quickly identifying an invoice if there is a dispute or an issue with payment.
+You’ll be grateful for that detail if they’re shouting at you down the phone about something (but don’t take any nonsense).

 How to format a receipt

-Receipts are usually less detailed than invoices but they are just as important nonetheless.
-Typically, they contain the name and contact details of the business at the top, alongside the amount that has been paid and the method of payment that was used.
-The date of payment should also be displayed, although (unlike invoices) details of discounts, unit prices or descriptions may be left off unless requested specifically.
+Receipts are usually less detailed than invoices but they are just as important.
+They usually show the name and contact details of the business at the top, alongside the amount paid and the method of payment used.

 How do I keep everything up to date?